DCASE-REPO/DESED_task/recipes/dcase2022_task4_baseline/README.md

 For more information regarding the dataset, please refer to the [previous year DCASE Challenge website][dcase_20_dataset].

+### Development dataset

+The dataset is composed by 3 different splits of training data:
+- Synthetic set with strong annotations
+- Weak labeled training set
+- Unlabeled in domain training set

+#### Strong annotations

+This set is composed of **10000** clips generated with the [Scaper][scaper] soundscape synthesis and augmentation library.
+The clips are generated such that the distribution per event is close to that of the validation set.

+The strong annotations are provided in a tab separated csv file under the following format:

+`[filename (string)][tab][onset (in seconds) (float)][tab][offset (in seconds) (float)][tab][event_label (string)]`

+For example: YOTsn73eqbfc_10.000_20.000.wav 0.163 0.665 Alarm_bell_ringing

+#### Weak annotations

+This set contains **1578** clips (2244 class occurrences) for which weak annotations have been manually verified for a small subset of the training set.
+The weak annotations are provided in a tab separated csv file under the following format:

+`[filename (string)][tab][event_labels (strings)]`

+For example: Y-BJNMHMZDcU_50.000_60.000.wav Alarm_bell_ringing,Dog

+#### Unlabeled in domain training set

+This set contains **14412** clips.
+The clips are selected such that the distribution per class (based on Audioset annotations) is close to the distribution in the labeled set.
+However, given the uncertainty on Audioset labels, this distribution might not be exactly similar.

 ## Training
 We provide three baselines for the task: